ericmann/WP-Publication-Archive/readme.txt

 = How do I upload a new file? =

-There are two ways to upload files:

-1. Upload a file via FTP to any location on your server
-1. Use the built-in media uploader on the "Add Publication" screen
+Use the built-in media uploader on the "Add Publication" screen.
+This is a change from previous versions where you could manually specify the full URL of the attachment.
+That format exposed your site to a potential security vulnerability and has been removed.

-Whether you use FTP or the built-in uploader, make sure you use the *full URL* of the file, otherwise WordPress won't know where to find it.
+= OK, will I be able to use remote files in the future? =

+Absolutely!
+A future version will better handle fully-qualified filenames and once again allow for remote URLs.
+Unfortunately, that version might take a few more months to polish enough for release ...

 = How do I list my publications? =